Using CBD for Digestive Problems

-Irritable Bowel Disorder (IBD) actually refers to several different types of conditions that create inflammation in the stomach and intestinal tract.
+Irritable Bowel Disorder (IBD) actually refers to several different types of digestive issues that create inflammation in the stomach and intestinal tract.
 They are likely caused by infections or dietary factors.
 Most of those affected by IBDs are usually female between the ages of 15-35.
 Patients with these conditions may benefit from dietary changes, but should also try and lower their stress as this can worsen their condition.
 Medications that suppress inflammation and the immune system are sometimes prescribed but can have serious side effects.
 These disorders include the following conditions:

 Crohn’s Disease is an autoimmune inflammatory disease of the bowel wall.
-It has a higher incidence in Jewish people and can be passed down through generations.
-Crohn’s patients essentially have an overactive immune system that attacks the normal parts of the intestinal tract.
-This leads to many different symptoms: cramping abdominal pain, bloating, fatigue, loss of appetite, pain when using the restroom, persistent diarrhea or constipation, unintentional weight loss, bloody stools, joint pain, and fistula formation.
+Crohn’s patients have an overactive immune system that attacks the normal parts of the intestinal tract.

 Diverticulitis occurs when pouches in the wall of the large intestine become inflamed and painful, often as a result of bacterial overgrowth.
 The pouches themselves form naturally as we age which is called diverticulosis.

 NOTE FOR FIRST TIME READERS: Cannabinoids – such as THC, CBD – and terpenes are the main medically active components in cannabis (aka marijuana).
 For more information on these components, and much more about the plant, see our section on the Science of Cannabis.

 The gastrointestinal tract (GI) houses 80% of the immune system.
 It also contains cannabinoid receptors that are part of the endocannabinoid system in all humans.
 Cannabis is both an anti-inflammatory and an immune modulator that can benefit the endocannabinoids that are found throughout the digestive system, which makes it a good choice of medicine for IBDs.